yopdog/test22/Liberland-constitution.md

 * **§XX.3.** The Chief Justice or any Justice of the High Court shall be removable from their position by the Citizens of the Free Republic of Liberland with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens.
 * **§XX.4.** The High Court shall at all times give hearing en banc and reach its decisions with a simple majority unless required otherwise in this Constitution.
 * **§XX.5.** Should any Justice or the Chief Justice of the High Court have any personal interest in a case before the Court, he or she shall recuse him or herself from the proceedings, in which case, his or her place shall be temporary taken by a replacement Justice appointed by the Chief Justice of the High Court.
+* **§XX.6.** The High Court shall choose which cases and requests and it will take with the exception to requests by the Chief Attorney.
-* **§XX.6.** The High Courts annual budget shall be determined by the Chief Justice and shall come directly from the treasury.
+* **§XX.7.** The High Courts annual budget shall be determined by the Chief Justice and shall come directly from the treasury.
- * **§XX.6(1).** The High Courts annual budget shall be subject to the power of general veto by the Citizens as described in article IX.
+ * **§XX.7(1).** The High Courts annual budget shall be subject to the power of general veto by the Citizens as described in article IX.

 ### Article XXI - High Court Powers
 * **§XXI.1.** The powers of the High Court shall be restricted to the following only: